BPA Early Career Researchers Network (ECRN)

 Each year around the BPA conference, the BPA ECRN runs a mentoring program.
 This program aims to connect ECRs with more senior researchers (mid-career onwards) so ECRs can receive advice, discuss ideas and hear about career opportunities that may not be available at their own institution.
 Ultimately, this program supports the future careers of our ECRs while also welcoming them into our society.

 The success of this program relies on senior researchers (mid-career onwards) volunteering some of their time to mentor ECRs.
-We therefore highly encourage any researcher who is attending the 2021 BPA conference to take part in this program!
+We therefore highly encourage any researcher who is attending the 2022 BPA conference to take part in this program!
 Matches will be based upon research topics where possible, but ECRs are encouraged to make the most of this opportunity to receive one on one guidance and career advice, regardless of their mentors area of expertise.
-Please check here later in the year for updated information on the 2021 BPA ECRN mentoring program.

-Here’s what last year’s mentors and mentees had to say about the program:
+Here’s what past mentors and mentees had to say about the program:

 “The BPA ECRN mentoring program enabled me to meet and discuss my research and career plans with a senior researcher in my field in a more casual and relaxed context.
 I still catch up with my mentor every now and then, she has a lot of fantastic advice to offer!”